sib-swiss/Knoto-ID/README.md

-J. Dorier, D. Goundaroulis, F. Benedetti and A. Stasiak, "Knoto-ID: a tool to study the entanglement of open protein chains using the concept of knotoids", Bioinformatics (2018).
+J. Dorier, D. Goundaroulis, F. Benedetti and A. Stasiak, "Knoto-ID: a tool to study the entanglement of open protein chains using the concept of knotoids", Bioinformatics 34, 3402-3404 (2018).

+If you use the knotoid classification given in files `examples/knotoid_names_sphere.txt` or `examples/knotoid_names_planar.txt`, please cite:

+D. Goundaroulis, J. Dorier and A. Stasiak, "A systematic classification of knotoids on the plane and on the sphere", arXiv:1902.07277 [math.GT].

 Precompiled binary distributions, with a user guide and examples, are available for Linux, Mac OS X and Windows at